IBM/HBPE/README.md

 HBPE is a JVM library for efficient estimation of [percentiles](https://en.wikipedia.org/wiki/Percentile) and [percentile ranks](https://en.wikipedia.org/wiki/Percentile_rank) on a big stream of numbers.

 The estimator inserts the population into bins of a predefined size instead of storing the entire population.
-This is beneficial in case the size of the population is significantly higher than the value range.
+This is beneficial in case the size of the population is significantly higher than the value range, for example a use case of anomaly detection over latency values.

 The estimator is has a configurable precision scale.
 The precision scale affects the precision of the estimator, as a trade-of of required memory / run-time.